veenayaksirohi/Android-App-for-Car-Parking-Project/CODE_STYLE.md

    - Enforces Kotlin code style
    - Runs automatically on build
    - Can be run manually with `./gradlew ktlintCheck`
+   - Configuration in `ktlint.gradle.kts`

 2. **detekt**
    - Performs static code analysis
    - Enforces additional rules
    - Can be run manually with `./gradlew detekt`
+   - Configuration in `detekt.yml`

 3. **Pre-commit Hook**
    - Runs ktlint and detekt before each commit